basho/basho_docs/source/languages/en/riakcs/references/apis/storage/s3/RiakCS-PUT-Bucket-policy.md

 **Principal** : The Principal element specifies the user, account, service, or other entity that is allowed or denied access to a resource.
 Currently, Riak CS only supports the `*` principal type.

-**Action** : The Action element describes the type of access that should be allowed or denied (for example, read, write, list, delete, and so on).
+**Action** : The Action element describes the type of access that should be allowed or denied.

 Supported actions are: `s3:GetObject`, `s3:GetObjectAcl`, `s3:PutObject`, `s3:PutObjectAcl`, `s3:DeleteObject`, `s3:ListMultipartUploadParts`, `s3:AbortMultipartUpload`.

 **Resource** : The Resource element specifies the object or objects that the statement covers.
-Currently, Riak only supports bucket's as resources, specified as: `"arn:aws:s3:::<BUCKET_NAME>/*"`.
+Currently, Riak only supports buckets as resources, specified as: `"arn:aws:s3:::<BUCKET_NAME>/*"`.

 **Condition** : The Condition element (or Condition block) lets you specify conditions for when a policy is in effect.
 The Condition element is optional.
 Riak CS supports 3 Condition Types: `Bool`, `IpAddress`, and `NotIpAddress`.